twotoasters/clusterkraf/README.md

 ### Building the Sample App

-1. in your local checkout of the Clusterkraf git repo, do `git submodule init` and `git submodule update`.
+1. In your local checkout of the Clusterkraf git repo, do `git submodule init` and `git submodule update`.
 2. Add sample/ as a new Android project from existing source.
 3. Add sample/libs/ViewPagerIndicator as a new Android project from existing source.
 4. Authorize com.twotoasters.clusterkraf.sample built with your key of choice to your Google Maps for Android v2 API account.